 - A. Requirements of Regulatory Agencies: - 1.
 Perform work in accordance with applicable provisions of local and state Plumbing Code, Gas Ordinances, and adoptions thereof.
 Provide materials and labor necessary to comply with rules, regulations, and ordinances. - 2.
 In case of differences between building codes, state laws, local ordinances, utility company regulations, and Contract Documents, the most stringent shall govern.
 Promptly notify Architect in writing of such differences. - B. Applicable Specifications: Referenced specifications, standards, and publications shall be of the issues in effect on date of Advertisement for Bid. - 1.
 "Heating, Ventilating and Air Conditioning Guide" published by the American Society of Heating and Air Conditioning Engineers. - 2.
 "Engineering Standards" published by the Heating, Piping, and Air Conditioning Contractors National Association. - 3.
-"2015 International Building Code", "2015 International Mechanical Code", and "2015 International Fire Code" as published by the International Conference of Building Officials. - 4.
-2015 Idaho Plumbing Code as published by the International Association of Plumbing and Mechanical Officials. - 5.
-"National Electrical Code" as published by the National Fire Protection Association. - 6.
-"2015 International Energy Conservation Code ". - C. Identification: Motor and equipment name plates as well as applicable UL and AGA labels shall be in place when Project is turned over to Owner.
+"2015 International Building Code", "2015 International Mechanical Code", "2015 International Plumbing Code" and "2015 International Fire Code" as published by the International Conference of Building Officials. - 4.
+"National Electrical Code" as published by the National Fire Protection Association. - 5.
+"2015 International Energy Conservation Code". - C. Identification: Motor and equipment name plates as well as applicable UL and AGA labels shall be in place when Project is turned over to Owner.